bksen123/bharat-sen-voiceowl_assignment/readme.md

 **Role:** Node.js + TypeScript Developer (Full Stack optional with Angular) **Focus:** Backend API, MongoDB, Swagger Documentation, Azure Integration, Pagination, Scalability, Frontend UI

-This project implements a **minimal transcription API service** that accepts audio URLs, mocks transcription, stores results in MongoDB, and supports Azure Speech-to-Text integration.
-The project also includes a **Swagger API documentation** and a planned **Angular frontend** for testing and viewing transcriptions.
+This project implements a **minimal transcription API service** that accepts audio URLs, mocks transcription, stores results in MongoDB, and supports Azure Speech-to-Text integration  The project also includes a **Swagger API documentation** and a planned **Angular frontend** for testing and viewing transcriptions, and also added **GitHub workflow pipeline** to deploy automatically to any cloud server using the pipeline.

 ---